refactorings/anti-copy-paster/README.md

 AntiCopyPaster is a plugin for IntelliJ IDEA that tracks the copying and pasting carried out by the developer and suggests extracting duplicates into a new method as soon as they are introduced in the code.

-> **Warning**: Please note that AntiCopyPaster is a prototype and a work in progress.
+> **Warning**: Please note that AntiCopyPaster has evolved from its prototype stage into a fully implemented tool.
 We appreciate any feedback
 > on both the concept itself and its implementation.

 ## How To Install